 The stages include:

-6. Continued Safe Operations: A hazard study is usually carried out after 6 months of process operation to ensure suitable performance of safety related elements has been achieved.
+- Continued Safe Operations: A hazard study is usually carried out after 6 months of process operation to ensure suitable performance of safety-related elements has been achieved.

 NOTE: This process can be tailored to suit any project by using a more comprehensive list of studies.

 The subject matter is a broad area in safety management.
-If you need to be well versed with it, you need to get trained.
+If you need to be well versed in it, you need to get trained.